 Native Americans made tea from big sagebrush leaves.
 They used the tea as a tonic, an antiseptic, for treating colds, diarrhea, and sore eyes and as a rinse to ward off ticks.
 Big sagebrush seeds were eaten raw or made into meal.
-Indian ricegrass was traditionally eaten by some Native American peoples.
-The Paiutes used the seed as a reserve food source.
-The large-seeded panicle is often used in dry floral arrangements.
+Some Native American peoples traditionally ground parched seeds of spiny hopsage to make pinole flour.
+Indian ricegrass was traditionally eaten by some Native Americans.
+The Paiutes used seed as a reserve food source.